TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 6/Proverbs 6.5.md

 ---

-Deliver thyself as a roe from the hand [of the hunter], And as a bird from the hand of the fowler.
+Free yourself, like a gazelle from the hand of the hunter, like a bird from the snare of the fowler.